 - Holymead Primary celebrates the achievements of Children in Care. - Teachers have high expectations of the young person, encouraging achievement and ambition. - CiC are expected to make good levels of progress.
-If it is recognised that the pupil is not reaching their age related expectations, this will be identified and extra provision will be put in place until the pupil is exceeding expectations. - Holymead Primary has an expectation that pupils will attend for 96% or more. - Holymead Primary\will work with the virtual schools to raise aspirations and talk about future opportunities.
+If it is recognised that the pupil is not reaching their age related expectations, this will be identified and extra provision will be put in place until the pupil is exceeding expectations. - Holymead Primary has an expectation that pupils will attend for 96% or more. - Holymead Primary will work with the virtual schools to raise aspirations and talk about future opportunities.

-Ensure strategies for pupils to take responsibility for their own learning and are involved in target setting
+Ensure strategies for pupils to take responsibility for their own learning and have targets they are working towards

-- Holymead Primary provides assessment and feedback to help the pupils improve their own learning. - Pupils are set targets by teachers which they are aware of and where possible they set their own targets. - Pupils are involved in their PEP meetings and contribute to their action plan for the year. - CiC are encouraged to attend intervention groups and after school clubs and will liaise with foster carers to ensure that the pupils have access to them. - Holymead Primary recognises that participation and interaction is an important part of learning and will build relationships with the pupil in order to encourage the CiC to actively participate. - The class teacher will meet the CiC pupil on a regular basis in order to gather the pupil's voice and to help them reflect on their own learning.
+- Holymead Primary provides assessment and feedback to help the pupils improve their own learning. - Pupils are involved in their PEP meetings and contribute to their action plan for the year. - CiC are encouraged to attend intervention groups and after school clubs and will liaise with foster carers to ensure that the pupils have access to them.

+- Holymead Primary recognises that participation and interaction is an important part of learning and will build relationships with the pupil in order to encourage the CiC to actively participate. - The class teacher will meet the CiC pupil on a regular basis in order to gather the pupil's voice and to help them reflect on their own learning.